-The project supports two primary schools in the district to improve English literacy and provide lessons which enhance the creative and physical development of children in the district.
-GVI volunteers deliver a range of sessions which include one-on-one support for children with additional learning needs, literacy groups for focused reading and comprehension work, and composition workshops to engage students in the creative development of their writing and language skills.
-The programme works in partnership with local schools and builds the capacity of teaching staff and management through professional development and the sharing of resources.
+We support two primary schools in the district to improve English literacy and provide lessons which enhance the creative and physical development of children in the district.
+Volunteers deliver a range of sessions, including one to one support for children with additional learning needs, literacy groups for focused reading and comprehension work, and composition workshops to engage students in the creative development of their writing and language skills.
+The programme works in partnership with local schools and builds the capacity of teaching staff and management through the professional development and the sharing of resources.

 In 2017, we will primarily be using funds to purchase sets of graded reading book for the two schools that we support.